-These units are designed to be connected to the following MGL Avionics instruments:

-AV-1 Smart Single AV-2 Maxi Single Ultra H Ultra HXL Enigma Odyssey
+These units are designed to be connected to the AV-1 Smart Single, AV-1 Infinity, AV-2 Maxi Single, Ultra H, Ultra HXL, Enigma, Voyager and Odyssey instruments.

 Further to this, these units may be used with compatible systems made by third parties.
 Please consult relevant documentation with your third party system.